indigos33k3r/self-paced-education/README.md

 * Notable assignments:
     * Analyzing server logs
     * Finding commonly used words on the Udacity forums

 ###### UD 804 - JavaScript Basics

-* Summary: A breif introduction to JavaScript in the context of DOM manipulation.
+* Summary: A brief introduction to JavaScript in the context of DOM manipulation.
-* Instructors: Cameron Pittman and James Willias of Udacity
+* Instructors: Cameron Pittman and James Williams of Udacity
 * Prerequisites: Basic knowledge of HTML and CSS
 * Topics covered:
     * Data types: strings, arrays, numbers